 Every year on the third Monday in January, the nation observes Dr. Martin Luther King Jr.’s birthday.
 For many, the day is an opportunity to honor the civil rights leader’s legacy with community service, parades and other celebrations.
 Since January 1986, when the first national Martin Luther King Jr. Day was observed, various commemorative themes have emerged based on his inspirational messages and speeches.

-One of the most notable was the 1957 speech that King delivered in Montgomery, Alabama, when Dr. King said, “Life’s most persistent and urgent question is: What are you doing for others?’’
+One of the most notable was the 1957 speech King delivered in Montgomery, Ala., when Dr. King said, “Life’s most persistent and urgent question is: What are you doing for others?’’
 In cultivating a spirit of service, Congress designated the holiday as a national day of service in 1994.
 Since then, the slogan “A Day On, Not a Day Off” has become a way of fulfilling one of King’s dreams for America.
-Today, many companies, organizations, and universities observe the holiday by volunteering in their local communities.
+Today, many nonprofits, community associations, companies, organizations and universities observe the holiday by volunteering in their local communities.

-Leading up to the holiday, K-12 students learn about discrimination, segregation, and other critical issues that led to the civil rights movement.
+Leading up to the holiday, K-12 students learn about discrimination, segregation, equity and other critical issues that led to the civil rights movement.
 For preschoolers, these can be very complex concepts.
-So what can providers, teachers, parents, and families do to help little ones understand and commemorate this momentous occasion?
+So what can teachers, providers, parents and families do to help the little ones understand and commemorate this momentous occasion?

-Experts recommend that providers “consider the developmental levels of the children they are teaching as guidance in planning instruction about the Civil Rights Movement, since aspects of emotional, social, cognitive, and moral development are important in organizing effective instruction.”
+Experts recommend that educators “consider the developmental levels of the children they are teaching as guidance in planning instruction about the Civil Rights Movement since aspects of emotional, social, cognitive and moral development are important in organizing effective instruction.”

 Below are the top five activity websites to help young children have fun, early learning experiences on Dr. Martin Luther King Jr.’s birthday.

 - Pinterest, the popular arts and craft mega-website, features Kids’ Martin Luther King Day Activities by Deb Living Montessori Now.
-This page has over 80 awesome “pins” (images, descriptions, and links to the image’s sources), including recommended books, crafts, and other fun-filled activities.
+This page has over 80 awesome “pins” (images, descriptions), including recommended books, crafts and other fun-filled activities.

-- The National Education Association, with its 3 million members working in education from preschool to graduate school, has developed resources for K-5 students.
+- With its 3 million members working in education from preschool to graduate school, the National Education Association has developed resources for K-5 students.
 The resources include lesson plans that can be easily adapted to work with younger children.